MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Using-Format-Commands-to-Change-Output-View.md

 Id          : 21748
 ```

-### Getting Detailed Information using Format-List with Wildcards
+### Getting detailed information using Format-List with wildcards

 The `Format-List` cmdlet lets you use a wildcard as the value of its **Property** parameter.
 This
 lets you display detailed information.
 Often, objects include more information than you need, which